Doubleshot1122/git-story/story.md

 Once upon a time there was a drug dealing dragon named Ron.
 Ron's favorite rapper was MF Doom.
 Ron had a nasty habit of molesting hedgehogs.

 But,the hedgehogs were sick of Ron's shit.
 They called for a council of all the woodland critters.

+So the council gathered and they went over all their objectives and a warm up before they got started.